mosip/id-authentication/design/registration/registration-packetcreation.md

 The key **requirements** are

--   Expose the API to create the Enrollment packet, where the data captured in the ID Issuance client UI application should be stored.
+-   Expose the API to create the Registration packet, where the data captured in the ID Issuance client UI application should be stored.

 -   Packet should have the detail of: